AliBakly/SudokuSolver/README.md

 The GUI is written with the Swing frameworks and the buttons are self explanatory.

 # Documentation
+All classes, interfaces and public methods have been provided documentation, according to the Javadoc documentation generator.
+You can find these by opening the file allclasses-index.html in your browser or IDE.

 # The Algorithm
 [(Back to top)](#table-of-contents)